FrankReiser/ReiserRT_Core/README.md

 ### BlockPool
 BlockPool is similar to ObjectPool but delivers blocks (arrays) of objects.
-Like ObjectPool, it constructs objects on pre-allocated memory.
+Like ObjectPool, it constructs objects onto pre-allocated memory.
-The number of blocks and the number of elements per block, are specified during construction.
+The number of blocks and the number of elements per block are specified at the time of construction.

 BlockPool is not as full-featured as ObjectPool.
-It supports only object types that are default constructible.
+It supports only object types that are default-constructible.
 It also does not support instantiation of derived types.
-BlockPool was original conceived to deliver a block of intrinsic scalar types with default values of zero.
-Extending it to support default constructible, aggregate types, was relatively straight forward.
+BlockPool was originally conceived to deliver a block of intrinsic scalar types with default values of zero.
+Extending it to support default-constructible, aggregate types, was relatively straight forward.

 The `BlockPool<Type>::getBlock` operation returns a specialized `std::unique_ptr`